cschpc/student-cluster-competition-2024/Training/14-final-training/exercises/NAMD_installation_stepbystep.md

 sed -i "s/g++/CC/" arch/Linux-x86_64-cray-gnu.arch
 ```

-Now, you have your configuration ready, and can run the next step, which is to run the executable `configure` in NAMD's root folder, that will take the `.arch` file you specify, and will create a `make` file for this environment, that you can use to compile NAMD.
+Now, you have your configuration ready, and can run the next step, which is to run the executable `configure` in NAMD's root folder, that will take the `.arch` file you specify, and will create a `make` file, that you can use to compile NAMD.

-The config executable can take a number of flags and inputs for configuring your NAMD in just the right manner that it finds all libraries in your environment and uses the correct hardware (CPUs and/or GPUs, AMD GPUs or Nvidia GPUs, single-node or multi-node, etc.).
+This `config` executable can take a number of flags as inputs for configuring your NAMD in just the right manner, where it finds all libraries for your environment and hardware.
 You can find all the options available by testing the command `./config --help`.

-For our system, we are using AMD GPUs, that use the ROCm/HIP GPU programming language, and we want to configure our system to be run on just a single node, with the so-called "GPU-resident" mode, that runs much more efficiently on small clusters.
-An example configuration with this in mind would be:
+For our system, we are using AMD GPUs, that use the ROCm/HIP GPU programming language.
+We also want to configure our system to be run on just a single node, with the so-called "GPU-resident" mode, that runs much more efficiently on small clusters.
+With these two things in mind, an example configuration could be:

 ```
 ./config Linux-x86_64-cray-gnu \